25 Types of Bats in New Mexico

 The Western Mastiff Bats are giant types of bats in New Mexico.
 They live in many different habitats and can be found in wooded areas, caves, barns, and houses.

-Females have one baby every year, with each one weighing about 6 grams at birth.
+Females have one baby every year, weighing about 6 grams at birth.
 They are insectivores that hunt during the night.
 They hunt by hovering close to their prey and then scooping them up while they hold on with their strong teeth.

 19. Canyon Bat